mattsparks/StaticMaps/README.md

 ## Documentation

-Documentation, including intallation instructions and examples, can be found on the [Wiki](https://github.com/mattsparks/StaticMaps/wiki).
+Documentation, including installation instructions and examples, can be found on the [Wiki](https://github.com/mattsparks/StaticMaps/wiki).